Alfalfa: History

+In the North American colonies of the eastern US in the 18th century, it was called "alfalfa", and many trials at growing it were made, but generally without sufficiently successful results.
+Relatively little is grown in the southeastern US today.
+Alfalfa seeds were imported to California from Chile in the 1850s.
+That was the beginning of a rapid and extensive introduction of the crop over the western US and introduced the word "alfalfa" to the English language.
+Since North and South America now produce a large part of the world's output, the word "alfalfa" has been slowly entering other languages.

 Harvesting

 When alfalfa is to be used as hay, it is usually cut and baled.
 Loose haystacks are still used in some areas, but bales are easier for use in transportation, storage, and feed.
 Ideally, the first cutting should be taken at the bud stage, and the subsequent cuttings just as the field is beginning to flower, or one-tenth bloom because carbohydrates are at their highest.
 When using farm equipment rather than hand-harvesting, a swather cuts the alfalfa and arranges it in windrows.
 In areas where the alfalfa does not immediately dry out on its own, a machine known as a mower-conditioner is used to cut the hay.
 The mower-conditioner has a set of rollers or flails that crimp and break the stems as they pass through the mower, making the alfalfa dry faster.
 After the alfalfa has dried, a tractor pulling a baler collects the hay into bales.